eth-educators/eth-docker-docs/website/docs/Usage/QuickStart.md

 In particular, you must be sure to secure your seed phrase, the mnemonic.
 You need it to recreate keys, and to set a withdrawal address, if you didn't already do so during key creation.

-You may also want to take a look at a [guide to Linux host security](https://www.coincashew.com/coins/overview-eth/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#setup-two-factor-authentication-for-ssh-optional).

 ## Hardware, resource use

 Take a look at some [build ideas](../Usage/Hardware.md) and consider clients' [resource requirements](../Usage/ResourceUsage.md)